-THE HON'BLE MRS JUSTICE SUREPALLI NANDA WRIT PETITION No. 1183 OF 2023
+THE HON'BLE MRS JUSTICE SUREPALLI NANDA

-ORDER:
+WRIT PETITION No. 16637 OF 2023 ORDER :

-Heard Mr.Md.Sharfuddin, learned Counsel for the petitioner, Mr.G.Praveen Kumar, learned Deputy Solicitor General of India, for Respondent No.1, Mr.K.Rathanga Pani Reddy, learned counsel for Respondent No.2 and learned Senior Counsel Mr.Prabhakar, appearing on behalf of Mr.Vivek Jain, learned counsel for Respondent No.3.
+Heard Mr.Md.Sharfuddin, learned Counsel for the petitioner, Mr.G.Praveen Kumar, learned Deputy Solicitor General of India, for Respondent No.1, Mr.K.Rathanga Pani Reddy, learned counsel for Respondent No.2 and learned Senior Counsel Mr.Prabhakar, appearing on behalf of Mr.P.Ramachandran, learned counsel for Respondent No.3.

-2. This Writ Petition is filed praying to issue a Writ of Mandamus to direct the 2nd respondent to initiate instructions and guidelines to 3rd Respondent to adhere to the notification dated 27.03.2020 RBI/2019-20/186 DOR No. BP.BC 47/21.04.048/2019-20 and 3rd respondent be directed to abide by circular dated 27.03.2020, circular dated 17.04.2020 and circular dated 05.05.2021 and subsequently direct the 1st and 2nd respondent to initiate instructions and guidelines for the implementation if the Emergency Credit Line Guarantee Scheme (ECLGS) Operational Guidelines updated as on October 06, 2022 and issue of Directions/quidelines to the 2nd respondent to direct and cease the illegal activity of 3rd respondent of realizing the default amounts from the secured assets through action etc. and to prevent the 3rd respondent from persistently threatening the petitioner for the recovery of defaulted amounts and also direct the Respondents 2 and 3 to grant ex gratia compensation of Rupees fifty crore amount to the petitioner for not implementing the Moratorium circulars dated 27.03.2020 and 17.04.2020, 05.05.2021 and ECGLS guidelines and schemes in letter and spirit and causing damage to the reputation and business of the petitioner by turning its Account NPA illegally.
+This Writ Petition is filed praying to issue a Writ of 2.
+Mandamus to direct and declare the action of 3rd respondent turning the Account of the petitioner as Non-performing Asset on 09.02.2021 by Notice dated 26.05.2021 as Void being Contrary to the Order dated 03.09.2020 passed by the Hon'ble Supreme Court of India and also direct the 2nd respondent to initiate instructions and guidelines to 3rd respondent to adhere to the notification dated 27.03.2020 RBI/2019-20/186 DOR No.BP.BC.47/21.04.048/2019-20 and Circular dated 17.04.2020 and Circular dated 05.05.2021 and subsequently direct the 1st and 2nd respondent to initiate instructions and guidelines for the implementation of the Emergency Credit Line Guarantee Scheme (ECLGS) Operational Guidelines updated as on October 06, 2022 and issue of directions/guidelines to the 2nd respondent to direct and cease the illegal activity of 3rd respondent of realizing the default amounts from the secured assets through action etc., and to prevent the 3rd respondent from persistently threatening the petitioner for the recovery of defaulted amounts and also respondent Nos.2 and 3 direct the to grant ex-gratia compensation of Rupees Five Crore amount to the petitioner for not implementing the Moratorium Circulars dated 27.03.2020 17.04.2020, 05.05.2021 and guidelines ECLGS and and Schedules in Letter and Spirit and causing damage to the reputation and business of the petitioner by turning its Account NPA illegally.

-- 3. The case of the Petitioner as per the averments made by the petitioner in the affidavit filed by the petitioner in support of the present Writ Petition in brief, are as follows: - The petitioner herein is a Director of Bitstreet Technologies a) Pvt.
-Limited which is operating its business since 2015 from Hyderabad & Mumbai.
-However, all the work orders of about 75 Crores got cancelled due to Covid and booked a loss of about 10 Crores due to shut down of offices in Mumbai & Hyderabad during Covid due to nonsupport of bank credit line on time.
-Thereafter, RBI Circular 27.03.2020providing the dated moratorium to all commercial borrowers under the light ofCOVID-19 came as relief to such entities as it would have become a huge financial burden for the borrowers to pay the EMIs regularly in this period.
+3. The case of the Petitioner as per the averments made by the petitioner in the affidavit filed by the petitioner in support of the present Writ Petition in brief, are as follows:

+a) The petitioner has filed this Writ Petition seeking for the implementation of the implementation of the COVID-19 reliefs announced by the Government and RBI.
+The restructuring facility announced by the RBI on 05.05.2021 is not implemented in its letter and Spirit.
+Earlier in 2020 this court intervened in implementation of the moratorium circular dated 27.03.2020 and issued directions for the implementation of the circular in its letter and spirit, and because of these directions the Citizens were relaxed from the Economic burden during COVID-19 in 2020.
+Thereafter, the RBI Circular dated 27.03.2020 providing moratorium to all commercial borrowers under the light of COVID-19 came as relief to such entities as it would have become a huge financial burden for the borrowers to pay the EMIs regularly in this period.
 However, that facility was denied to the petitioner.